by Rob Cox, October 17, 2010

 4. Direct your return fittings so that there is a slight ripple on the surface, to keep the leaves moving.
 Arrange your eyeball fittings so that they both point in the same direction, to create a circular flow pattern around the pool.
 The slight ripple on the surface should fade as you get closer to the skimmer, or else you will speed up the surface too much, and the leaves will blow right past the skimmer opening.

 5. If you have problems with broken skimmer baskets, from too many hard packed leaves, try the Skimpro cloggless skimmer basket.
 This innovative skimmer basket keeps the water flowing to the pump, which protects the pump and also keeps the skimmer skimming, even when the basket is full!
 The Skimpro also makes a nice handle for pulling the basket out of the skimmer.
-If leaves are breaking your baskets, give the SkimPro basket a try, it could be the last skimmer basket you ever buy.

 6. Keep your water level mid tile, don't allow rain to raise the water level so much that the leaves have trouble entering the mouth of the skimmer.